Xylariales

 The Xylariales are an order of fungi within the class Sordariomycetes (also known as Pyrenomycetes), subdivision Pezizomycotina, division Ascomycota.
 It was the original order of the subclass Xylariomycetidae.
 Xylariales was circumscribed in 1932 by Swedish mycologist John Axel Nannfeldt, and Xylariomycetidae by Ove Erik Eriksson and Katarina Winka in 1997.
+As of 2024, the order includes 22 families and 164 genera.
+Fungi in the Xylariales have an atypical organisation of mating type genes and are prolific producers of secondary metabolites with potential applications in pharmaceuticals and agrochemicals.

 Taxonomy

 Early classifications of the Xylariales varied considerably, with taxonomists recognising anywhere from three to eleven families within the order.
 A milestone in understanding the order's composition came from Smith, Liew, and Hyde's 2003 molecular phylogenetics study, which established the Xylariales as a monophyletic group containing seven families: Amphisphaeriaceae, Apiosporaceae, Clypeosphaeriaceae, Diatrypaceae, Graphostromataceae, Hyponectriaceae, and Xylariaceae.

 During this period, fungi in the order were characterised by several common morphological features.
 They typically possessed well-developed stromata (compact fungal tissues) and perithecial ascomata (flask-shaped fruiting bodies) with thick walls.
 Their asci, which contained eight spores, featured a distinctive apical structure that stained blue in iodine (a J+ reaction), and their paraphyses (specialised sterile filaments) were free at the tips and originated from the hymenium.
 The ascospores were often pigmented, with germ pores or slits, and sometimes had transverse divisions or a jelly-like coating.
 Their asexual forms (anamorphs) were mainly hyphomycetous, producing spores through a simple, budding process called holoblastic conidiation.

 Historical taxonomic debates centred around several key issues.
 The Myelospermataceae, which was tentatively included by some authors in the early 2000s, lacked sufficient molecular evidence for definitive placement.
 Earlier proposals to elevate certain groups to ordinal status (such as Amphisphaeriales and Diatrypales) were rejected based on molecular evidence.
 The Apiosporaceae's inclusion, formally proposed in 1998, represented one of the newer additions to the order at the time.